theorangetree/valuation/README.md

 Any individual stock is unique and cannot be accurately intrinsically valued using an automated tool.
 Furthermore, every publically-traded stock on the stock market has it's price for a reason.
 If the intrinsic valuation differs from the stock price, there's always a reason (and usually a good one too).

 ## About
-I wrote this code to help myself create fast, simple, bottoms-up DCF stock valuations.
-DCF stands for Discounted Cash Flow and is a methodology for valuing companies (or any other cash-generating asset) intrinsically, meaning the value is calculated 100% independently of actual market value.
+I wrote this code to help myself create fast, simple Discounted Cash Flow (DCF) stock valuations.
+The DCF methodology for valuing companies (or any other cash-generating asset) is based on financial fundamentals, meaning value is calculated 100% independently of actual market value.

-In the simplest terms, a DCF model contructs projection of cash flows in perpertuity, based on company revenue and profitability assumptions.
+In simple terms, a DCF model projects company cash flows in perpertuity, based on company revenue and profitability assumptions, and then evaluates those cash flows based on assumed risk.

 ## How to use
 There are two scripts that should be run:
-1. yf_market_data_scraper.py
+1. yf_market_data_scraper.py (every few months)
-2. valuation_tool.py
+2. valuation_tool.py (for each group of stock valuations)

 #### Script 1: Market Data Scraper (Setup)
 The `yf_market_data_scraper.py` script scrapes data from Yahoo Finance for every stock listed on [MSCI's Russell 3000 ETF](https://www.ishares.com/us/products/239714/ishares-russell-3000-etf), which contains around ~2,700 stock tickers as of January, 2022.